uber-go/dig/README.md

 // to create a shared singleton instance of *Type3
 ```

-### Provide an Object
+### Provide an object

-Registering an object directly is a shortcut to register something that
-has no dependencies.
+As a shortcut for objects without dependencies, register it directly.

 ```go
 type Type1 struct {